vivekmehto/Drum-kit/README.md

 # Drum Kit

 This website will play different sound on pressing keys from keyboard.
+This is a part of javascript 30 challenge by wes bos.